rmaicle/latex-templates/guide-doc/06_markdown.md

 Add a page break by using `\pagebreak`.
 All contents after the `\pagebreak` will go to the next page.

+Sometimes `\cleardoublepage` is necessary to remove vertical space on the new page.

 ### Inline Code